Soul Mirror

 Mabon (Autumn Equinox)

-On the fall equinox, Mabon, the Celts celebrated the second harvest, thanking the earth for the fruits obtained.
-This festival represented the beginning of the preparation for winter, with the storage of food and the care of reserves.
-Mabon was also a time of balance, reflection and thanksgiving, when the Celts expressed gratitude for all that nature had provided.
+At the autumn equinox, Mabon, the Celts celebrated the second harvest, thanking the land for the fruits obtained.
+This festival represented the beginning of preparation for winter, with the storage of food and care for reserves.
+Mabon was also a time of balance, reflection, and gratitude, when the Celts expressed gratitude for all that nature had provided.

-Celtic rituals
+Celtic Rituals

 Solstices and Equinoxes in Chinese Tradition

-In China, the solstices and equinoxes have great cultural and spiritual importance, and many of these astronomical events are deeply linked to the cycle of nature and family traditions.
+In China, solstices and equinoxes have great cultural and spiritual importance, and many of these astronomical events are deeply linked to the cycle of nature and family traditions.
 The Chinese observe these periods as moments of balance and renewal, as well as opportunities to strengthen family and ancestral ties.

 Winter Solstice – Dongzhi (冬至)